kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 We'll end our code with functionality that makes an hidden `<div>` tags visible.
 The very last link at the top of the page has an ID of `#btn-show-all`: when clicked, it uses jQuery to find all the `.player` elements and give them an inline style of `display:block;` if they don't have it already.
 <a name="conclusion"></a>
 ### Conclusion
+That's it but

-That's it but, again, there may be other ways to do this...feel free to share alternatives.
+Again, there may be other ways to do this...feel free to share alternatives.